avinoamr/blueprint.js/README.md

     .create();
 ```

-Blueprint encourages the use of Promises, instead of the traditional nesting callbacks, and ships with two built-in decorations to make the construction of complex async code easier to read.
+Blueprint encourages the use of Promises, instead of the traditional nesting callbacks.
 In the example above, we converted the save method to return a thenable object which can be accessed like this:

 ```javascript
 new User({ name: "John", age: 29 })